 When it comes to identifying and analyzing the images, humans recognize and distinguish different features of objects.
 It is because human brains are trained unconsciously to differentiate between objects and images effortlessly.

 In contrast, the computer visualizes the images as an array of numbers and analyzes the patterns in the digital image, video graphics, or distinguishes the critical features of images.
-Thanks to deep learning approaches, the rise of smartphones and cheaper cameras have opened a new era of image recognition.
+Thanks to AI software solutions such as deep learning approaches, the rise of smartphones and cheaper cameras has opened a new era of image recognition.

 Different industry sectors such as gaming, automotive, and e-commerce are adopting the high use of image recognition daily.
 The image recognition market is assumed to rise globally to a market size of $42.2 billion by 2022.

 While choosing an image recognition solution, its accuracy plays an important role.
 However, continuous learning, flexibility, and speed are also considered essential criteria depending on the applications.

 Image recognition is a technology that enables us to identify objects, people, entities, and several other variables in images.
 In today’s era, users are sharing a massive amount of data through apps, social networks, and using websites.
 Moreover, the rise of smartphones equipped with high-resolution cameras generates many digital images and videos.
 Hence, the industries use a vast volume of digital data to deliver better and more innovative services.

 Image recognition is a sub-category of computer vision technology and a process that helps to identify the object or attribute in digital images or video.
 However, computer vision is a broader team including different methods of gathering, processing, and analyzing data from the real world.
 As the data is high-dimensional, it creates numerical and symbolic information in the form of decisions.
 Apart from image recognition, computer vision also consists of object recognition, image reconstruction, event detection, and video tracking.